SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 5. Take the chillest of pills (figuratively) and abandon all your worries; MeetNinja's got your back

 ### What MeetNinja Does
-Upon execution, MeetNinja generates a new Google Chrome window in Developer Mode, and this new window stays idle until it is time to join your first Meet (according to your schedule).
+Upon execution, MeetNinja generates a new Google Chrome / Mozilla Firefox window in Developer Mode, and this new window stays idle until it is time to join your first Meet (according to your schedule).
 Once it is time, MeetNinja automatically logs you into your Google account, navigates to the first Meet URL, disables your camera & microphone, joins the Meet session, and then waits until the duration specified (60 minutes by default) before ending the call and repeating the same for the *next* Meet session (whenever it may be) and so on, until your schedule has exhausted *(phew)* — all this with just a single (double) click!

 ## Tip(s) for CyberJedi-like Usage
 ### Wake-on-LAN